Chammar37/Trends-on-Twitter/README.md

 # Trends on Twitter

 This Repository finds trends on Twitter with Hadoop.
+Trends include positive or negative tweets about specific keyword(s) given by the user.

 ## How to run part A of application: